tao558/kwiver_demo/README.md

 A small repository with a demonstration of the Python functionality added / being added to `KWIVER`.
 This demo includes:

 1. Example usage of a few `vital types`, namely `Image` and `Image Container`.
-2. An example of running an `embedded_pipeline` from `Python` using an `adapter_data_set`.
-3. Providing an implementation for an abstract algorithm and registering with plugin loader.
+2. Providing an implementation for an abstract algorithm and registering with plugin loader.
 See instructions for this process below.
+3. An example of running an `embedded_pipeline` from `Python` using an `adapter_data_set`.
+Instructions for this are also below.

 ## Registering an Algorithm Implementation with `plugin_loader`
 In this example, we define a custom implementation for the C++ algorithm `detected_object_set_output`, namely `DetectedObjectSetOutputBinary`.